- Last Reviewed:

 This project tries to have a good documentation.
 Please add a docstring to every method and class.
 Have a look at existing methods and classes for the style.
 We use basically standard rst-docstrings for Sphinx.

 Try to write tests whenever possible.
 Our goal for the future is 100% coverage.
-We are currently using nose but might change in the future.
 You can copy the structure from other testcases.
 Please remember to adapt the docstrings.

 For further best practices and hints on contributing please see the contribution-guide.
 Should there be any contradictions between this guide and the linked one, please stick to this text.
 Aside from that feel free to create an issue or write an email if anything is unclear.